 Create a Virtual Host For Apache HTTP

-sudo nano /etc/apache2/sites-available/example_domain.conf
+sudo nano /etc/apache2/sites-available/example.conf

 <VirtualHost *:80>